Date: 3rd March 2020

-In 2014 Goldman (ref 2) stated that there is increasing evidence that a single dose of honey at bedtime can suppress cough in children by reducing mucus secretion.
+In 2014 Goldman2 stated that there is increasing evidence that a single dose of honey at bedtime can suppress cough in children by reducing mucus secretion.

-Paul et al (ref 3) compared a small bedtime dose of honey was superior to both no treatment and use of dextromethorphan in terms of cough frequency, cough severity, bothersome nature of cough, and child and parent sleep quality.
+Paul et al3 found that a small bedtime dose of honey was superior to both no treatment, and use of dextromethorphan in terms of cough frequency, cough severity, bothersome nature of cough, and child and parent sleep quality.

-Cohen et al (ref 4) compared 3 types of honey (10mg before bedtime) with a placebo (from silan date extract) for treatment of nocturnal cough and difficulty sleeping associated with childhood upper respiratory tract infections.
+Cohen et al4 compared 3 varieties of honey at a dose of10mg before bedtime, with a placebo (from Silan date extract) for treatment of nocturnal cough, and for difficulty sleeping associated with childhood upper respiratory tract infections.
 The honey treatments were superior to placebo when measuring frequency of cough, severity of cough, troublesome nature of cough, and sleep quality.
 The authors of the study suggest that the well-established antioxidant and antimicrobial effects of honey may help to explain its efficacy in treating coughs.

-In Italy, Miceli Sopo et al (ref 5) compared the use of 3 consecutive doses of wildflower honey (combined with milk) with use of dextromethorphan and levodropopizine and showed them to be equally effective.
+In Italy, Miceli Sopo et al5 compared the use of 3 consecutive doses of wildflower honey (combined with milk) with use of dextromethorphan and levodropopizine, and showed that honey was equally effective against cough.

 In the papers mentioned above, researchers each used different types of honey, and so it is not possible to compare performance of individual honeys.
-However, it can be said that in the study by Cohen et al (ref 4), three honeys were included in the experiment:
+However, it can be said that in the study by Cohen et al4, three honeys were included in the experiment:

 All of the honeys were effective, but eucalyptus honey was slightly better than the other two.
 The researchers suggest that darker honey has higher levels of anti-oxidant.

-Paul et al used buckwheat honey (ref 3) and it was found to be effective as a cough suppressant, whereas Miceli Sopo et al (ref 5) used wildflower honey, which was also found to provide relief of cough.
+Paul et al used buckwheat honey2 and it was found to be effective as a cough suppressant, whereas Miceli Sopo et al5 used wildflower honey, which was also found to provide relief of cough.

-Goldman et al (ref 2) state that honey can be recommended as a single dose of 2.5 mL before bedtime for children older that 1 year of age with cough.
+Goldman et al2 state that honey can be recommended as a single dose of 2.5 mL before bedtime for children older that 1 year of age with cough.